SrGMC/tools/README.md

 - [Docker](docker/): Script that builds several images, in order to have armv7l support for them
 - [docker-composer](docker-composer/): Node.js program to sort and organize `docker-compose` files.
-- [pihole-lists](pihole-lists/): A script to unify and generate blocklists.
+- [pihole-lists](pihole-lists/): A script to unify and generate blocklists for Pi-Hole.

 ## Web